cbcrg/tcoffee/docs/tcoffee_manual.rst

 **Forcing specific sequences to be kept**

 Sometimes you want to trim based on identity while making sure specific/important sequences remain in your dataset.
-You can do so by providing a pattern ("_f" for field) : it will keep all the sequences whose name contains the given string ("_fNAME", "_fCOMMENT" or "_fSEQ", f standing for field).
+You can do so by providing a pattern (**"_f"** for field) : it will keep all the sequences whose name contains the given string (**"_fNAME"**, **"_fCOMMENT"** or **"_fSEQ"**).
 Here are some examples corresponding to the different protected fields while removing all sequences above 50% identity:

 ::